 - Rinse rice under cool water.

-- Combine rice, water, ginger, and salt in the bowl of an Instant Pot / pressure.
+- Combine rice, water, ginger, and salt in the bowl of an Instant Pot / pressure cooker.
 (Note: If using ginger, add the piece of grated ginger whole so that it will infuse the congee with flavor but can be removed at the end of cooking.
 If you like a more intense ginger flavor, you can grate the ginger into the congee, but use half as much as listed.)

 - Close and lock the lid.